yeti-switch/doc/src/en/yeti-ui-equipment/yeti-ui-equipment-gateways.rst

             - RFC 2833 (telephone-event)
             - SIP INFO application/dtmf-relay OR application/dtmf
             - RFC 2833 OR SIP INFO

+    .. _rx_inband_dtmf_filtering_mode:

     Rx inband dtmf filtering mode
-        Could be used for setting mode of processing of the DTMF signals in the incoming RTP-flow that is received from this *Gateway*.
+        Could be used for setting mode of processing of the inband DTMF signals (DTMF audio tones in the RTP stream) in the incoming RTP-flow that is received from this *Gateway*.
 Could have following values:

         -   Inherit configuration from other call's leg.
-Will be used value from the *Gateway* that is associated with other call leg.
+Will be used :ref:`Tx inband dtmf filtering mode <tx_inband_dtmf_filtering_mode>` value from the *Gateway* that is associated with other call leg.
 F.e. for termination Gateway - value from origination Gateway will be used.
         -   Disable.
 DTMF signals will be ignored and will be forwarded as is.
         -   Remove DTMF.
 DTMF signals will be replaced by "silence" signal in the incoming RTP-flow that is received from this *Gateway*.

+    .. _tx_inband_dtmf_filtering_mode:

     Tx inband dtmf filtering mode
-        Could be used for setting mode of processing of the DTMF signals in the outgoing RTP-flow that will be sent via this *Gateway*.
+        Could be used for setting mode of processing of the inband DTMF signals (DTMF audio tones in the RTP stream) in the outgoing RTP-flow that will be sent to this *Gateway*.
 Could have following values:

         -   Inherit configuration from other call's leg.
-Will be used value from the *Gateway* that is associated with other call leg.
+Will be used :ref:`Rx inband dtmf filtering mode <rx_inband_dtmf_filtering_mode>` value from the *Gateway* that is associated with other call leg.
 F.e. for termination Gateway - value from origination Gateway will be used.
         -   Disable.
 DTMF signals will be ignored and will be forwarded as is.
         -   Remove DTMF.
-DTMF signals will be replaced by "silence" signal in the outgoing RTP-flow that will be sent via this *Gateway*.
+DTMF signals will be replaced by "silence" signal in the outgoing RTP-flow that will be sent to this *Gateway*.

      .. note::